rohailamalik/openTorsion-SysMLv2-Torsional-Optimizer/README.md

 # openTorsion-Based Torsional Analysis System Optimizer with SysML Integration

-This repository provides a multi-objective, mixed-variable genetic-algorithm optimizer built on the openTorsion Python library.
+This repository provides a multi-objective, mixed-variable genetic-algorithm optimizer built on the [openTorsion](https://github.com/Aalto-Arotor/openTorsion) library.
 It can ingest SysML-derived system descriptions (JSON), extract all available design variables, discretize the system into an openTorsion-compatible model, and evaluate it using a custom objective function.

 The system JSON input must follow specific structural rules so the parser can correctly interpret and discretize the model.
 See `models/base_model.json` for a fully worked example.